TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-12-17-off-the-beaten-path-to-upgrade-symfony-28-to-72.md

 <br>

-This would be the off the beaten path to Symfony 2.8 to 7.2 upgrade.
-It's a lot of work, but with the right tools and mindset, it can be done in a months.
-Final result is worth it!
+This would be the off-the-beaten path to upgrading Symfony 2.8 to 7.2.
+It's a lot of work, but with the right tools and mindset, it can be done in months.
+The final result is worth it!
 Good luck and have fun.

 <br>